-Weeds are the main problem, as they won’t look like much when first germinated after autumn rain, but grow twice as fast as the grasses and in no time have smothered everything.
-Californian thistles are the classical example, as they form great mats that stock are loath to enter to feed.
+Weeds won’t look like much when first germinated after autumn rains, but they grow twice as fast as the grasses, and in no time have smothered everything.
+Californian thistles are the classical example, as they form great mats that stock are loathe to enter to feed.

 There is always a mass of old seed (called hard seed) in the soil, which has dropped out of seed heads over the years.
 If you take a sample of soil from the top 50mm and shake it up with water, note what grass and clover seeds float to the top.

 These will grow although it may take a bit longer to germinate than any new seed applied.
-During this slow germination period, weeds of all kinds will grow like mad and you may never see any new grass.
-These must be controlled – by hand or by spray if there are too many and you want to win the battle.
+During this slow germination period, weeds of all kinds will grow like mad and you may never see any new grass for a long time or even at all.
+These weeds need to be controlled – by hand or by spray if there are too many and you want to win the battle.

-It’s best to add a general fertiliser at the time of seeding, and maybe a light dressing of no more than (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high, mainly if they turn yellow and stop growing.
+It’s best to add a general fertiliser at the time of any new seeding, and maybe a light dressing of no more than (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high, mainly if they turn yellow and stop growing.
 But be very careful when spreading any ‘bag nitrogen’ to keep well away from drains and creeks.
+Urea is the current number one hate product among environmental carers.

 The way dry seasons are becoming more common in many part of the country, means that you can never have enough hay and silage on hand, as supplements are needed in summer and autumn now and not just for winter.
 Hay and silage are not cheap feed any more as their quality can be so variable depending on the crops conserved, the wrapping and way it was stored.

-Large bales of hay and silage are a hazard on small farms, and fewer contractors are making small conventional balers as spare parts are getting hard to find.
-Manufacturers are not currently making new small balers as the market is too limited.
+Large bales of hay and silage are a hazard on small farms, and fewer contractors are making small conventional bales, as spare parts for their balers are getting hard to find.
+Manufacturers are not currently making new small balers, as the market is too limited.

 The other problem is that silage bales only retain their quality at most for a couple of years, and the bales are prone to damage from rats and birds, letting in air and causing mould.
 Hay will keep for many more years although it’s quality declines too.